CircuitSculptor/IoT-Project/README.md

 - Using the 2 buttons I plan to have a physical way of moving the blinds up and down besides the webserver's digital buttons Each button has a 10kΩ pull-up resistor.
 It is their to ensure that the ESP32 has a defined starting point for the state of the button.
   (attach image here)

+## Library List

+### I²C
+- The i2c protocol is fascinating as you only need power and 2 data wires to communicate with sensors and you can daisy-chain multiple sensors on the same bus as long as you dont use 2 identical sensors, if a sensor has multiple i2c addresses then some changes to the code and the sensors will work with eachother.
+-  the data is sent of **SDA (Serial Data)** and **SCL (Serial Clock)**.

 **More to come in the future**